evg-pol/Training_python_projects/README.md

 This portfolio demonstrates my journey in Python data analysis.
 It encompasses:

-- **Study Projects:** Projects designed to sharpen my skills in Python-based data analysis, covering various data manipulation, visualization, and statistical techniques.
-These projects were  completed during my enrollment in the Data Scientist Professional Training Course at Practicum by Yandex (INO CPE “Yandex EdTech”).
-This rigorous training program has been instrumental in strengthening my practical expertise in data science.
+- **Training Projects:** Projects designed to sharpen my skills in Python-based data analysis, covering various data manipulation, visualization, and statistical techniques.
+These projects were  completed during my enrollment in the Data Scientist Professional Training Course at Practicum by Yandex.
+This training program has been instrumental in strengthening my practical expertise in data science.

-- **Real-World Projects:** These projects offered solutions to data challenges in business contexts, addressing specific tasks and objectives.
+- **Real-World Research Projects:** These projects offered solutions to data challenges in business contexts, addressing specific tasks and objectives.

 - **Pet Projects:** Personal data analysis experiments, reflecting my exploration of Python's capabilities in the realm of data analysis.